-Parties will, as usual, have the right at the Due Process Hearing to be represented and advised by an attorney.
-If a party wants to have individuals who are not active members of the District of Columbia Bar, with special knowledge or training relating to the child with special needs, to advise them during the hearing, the IHO will provide the conditions for that person's participation at the mediation, Prehearing Conference and hearing.
+Parties will, as usual, have the right at the Due Process Hearing and Mediation/Facilitation Meeting to be represented and advised by an attorney.
+If a party wants to have individuals who are not active members of the District of Columbia Bar, with special knowledge or training relating to the child with special needs, to advise them during the proceeding, the IHO will provide the conditions for that person's participation at the Mediation/Facilitation, Prehearing Conference and/or Due Process Hearing.
 (SOP Sects.
-401(B), 702; D.C.
-Ct.
-Appeals Rule 49(c)(4))
+401(B), 702; Ct.
+Appeals Rule 49(c)(4)).

 Q6.
-How do I arrange for witnesses at the hearing?
+How do I arrange for witnesses at the remote Due Process Hearing?

 Parties will continue to have the right to confront and cross-examine witnesses.
 (SOP Sect.
-409(C)) The IHO will discuss the scheduling and appearance of witnesses at the Prehearing Conference and on each day of the hearing.
-All witnesses will be required to connect to the Teams meeting by computer or smartphone device (with video capabilities) and appear by videoconference using a webcam unless they do not have the required computer equipment.
+409(C)).
+The IHO will discuss the scheduling and appearance of witnesses at the Prehearing Conference and on each day of the Due Process Hearing.
+All witnesses will be required to connect to the Teams meeting by computer/tablet/smartphone, or other device with video capabilities, and appear by video-conference using a webcam unless they do not have the required computer equipment.
 In that situation, at the IHO's discretion, witnesses may be permitted to appear using Teams by audio-only, or by telephone.
 Parties who want to compel the appearance of a witness may contact the IHO.
-For a copy of the Notice to Appear Request Form please visit ODR's webpage. osse.dc.gov/service/office-dispute-resolution-odr
+For a copy of the Notice to Appear Request Form please visit ODR's webpage: osse.dc.gov/service/office-dispute-resolution-odr

 Q7.
-Will the videoconference hearing be confidential?
+Will the video-conferenced Proceeding be confidential?

-Parties are prohibited from video recording the hearing.
-The videoconference hearing will remain confidential unless otherwise ordered.
+Parties are prohibited from independently recording, (video, audio, and/or otherwise), all proceedings.
+All video-conferenced proceedings will remain confidential unless otherwise ordered.
 The audio recording made by the IHO will continue to be the official record.
-The parties may request a copy of the audio-recorded hearing.
-If a parent or student wished to have an open hearing, an audio recording of the hearing will be made available at the end of the proceeding upon request.
-For a copy of the Records Request form please visit ODR's webpage. osse.dc.gov/service/office-dispute-resolution-odr
+The parties may request a copy of the audio-recorded Hearing.
+If a parent or student wishes to have an open Hearing, an audio recording of the Hearing will be made available at the end of the proceeding upon request.
+Video files will not be provided by ODR even if requested.
+For a copy of the Records

+Request form please visit ODR's webpage: osse.dc.gov/service/office-dispute-resolution-odr

 Q8.
-What about confidentiality issues (e.g., FERPA) if teachers and/or related service providers participate in a virtual proceeding and a spouse or other children were to walk by or overhear the proceeding?
+What about confidentiality issues (e.g., FERPA) if teachers and/or related service providers participate in a remote proceeding and a spouse or other children were to walk by or overhear the proceeding?

-If a virtual mediation, Prehearing Conference, Due Process Hearing or other proceedings will potentially involve discussing personally identifiable information contained within the student's educational records, then the Mediator/Facilitator, IHO, Attorney and all others participating in the proceeding should take the necessary precautions, such as wearing headphones, to ensure that others in their household or computer access location do not overhear the conversation before participating in a virtual proceeding.
+If remote Mediation/Facilitation Meeting, Prehearing Conference, Due Process Hearing or other proceedings will potentially involve discussing personally identifiable information contained within the student's educational records, then the Mediator/Facilitator, IHO, Attorney and all others participating in the proceeding should take the necessary precautions, such as wearing headphones, to ensure that others in their household or computer access location do not overhear the conversation before participating in a remote proceeding.

 Q9.
-How will I communicate with my attorney or client during the hearing?
+How will I communicate with my attorney or client during a remote proceeding?

-Attorneys may arrange, at their sole discretion, for their client to attend the hearing in the same location as the attorney.
+Attorneys may arrange, at their sole discretion, for their client to attend the remote proceeding in the same location as the attorney.
 The client and the attorney must each have the required equipment to participate separately; however, if, in the same location, they may share the use of required equipment.
-Otherwise, where an attorney and client appear for a videoconference hearing from different locations, the attorney and client may be provided a virtual break out room to have confidential communications, or the attorney and client can communicate by other means, which can be utilized throughout the hearing, at the discretion of the IHO.
+Otherwise, where an attorney and client appear for a video-conference Hearing from different locations, the attorney and client may be provided a virtual break out room to have confidential communications, or the attorney and client can communicate by other means, which can be utilized throughout the Hearing, at the discretion of the IHO.

 Q10.
-What if a party or witness requires the assistance of an interpreter during a hearing/mediation?
+What if a party or witness requires the assistance of an interpreter during a remote proceeding?